truecharts/public/charts/stable/plex/docs/migration_guide.md

 rm -r Library
 ```

-now grab the path for your dataset that holds your plex config.
+Now grab the path for your dataset that holds your plex config.

-for example...my path would be `/mnt/tank/configs/plex`.
+For example...my path would be `/mnt/tank/configs/plex`.

-run the `ls` command on the dir to verify that its correct and you see a single dir called `Library`.
+Run the `ls` command on the dir to verify that its correct and you see a single dir called `Library`.

 ```console
 ls /mnt/tank/configs/plex